 For a long time, the present-day Old Town was essentially all there was to the Swedish capital.
-When it has become too small to home everything the city needed, though, new bridges to a large extent affected which parts of the city would be developed and which would be kept nearly uninhabited for decades and centuries to come.
-I have talked about this matter in the post on Stockholm City Hall, too, where you can read about the effects of a new bridge on the Kungsholmen island.
+When it became too small to accommodate the needs of the growing city, new bridges, to a large extent, affected which parts of the city would be developed quicker and which would be left nearly uninhabited for decades and centuries to come.
+I have talked about this matter in the post on Stockholm City Hall, too, where you can read about the effects the completion of a new bridge on the Kungsholmen island.

-Today, there are four bridges on the northern side of the Old Town, two on the western side and another two on the south connecting the Gamla Stan island to the Södermalm island.
+Today, there are four bridges on the northern side of the Old Town, two on the western side and another two on the south connecting Gamla Stan to the island of Södermalm.
 We begin our tour at the north-western edge of Gamla Stan near the Royal Palace where the Strömbron bridge begins.

 Stallbron is a bridge which stands on the location of likely the oldest bridge in Stockholm.
-There have been many bridges over the narrow canal during the centuries, though.
-From what we know, there were three different bridges built at this place during the 19th century only.
+There have been many bridges helping citizens get across the narrow canal during the centuries, though.
+From what we know, there were three different bridges built at this place during the 19th century alone.
 One of them was also the first cast iron bridge in Stockholm; completed in 1843.
 The current bridge dates back to 1904 and was reconstructed in 1982, three years after cars and buses had been forbidden from the passing across the bridge.

-On the other end of Riksgatan, you will find Riksbron.
-This bridge, first proposed by the architect Nicodemus Tessin the Younger, is a popular place to observe the Parliament House and other nearby attractions.
+On the other end of Riksgatan, you will find the Riksbron bridge.
+This bridge, first proposed by architect Nicodemus Tessin the Younger, is a popular place to observe the Parliament House (Riksdagshuset) and other nearby attractions.
 First, in 1907, there stood a provisional iron bridge with a wooden walkway connecting Riksgatan and Drottninggatan.
 The contemporary bridge was designed by the architect responsible for Stockholm City Hall, Ragnar Östberg, and built between 1929 and 1931.

-Vasabron is a bridge certainly named after the famous King Gustav Vasa.
-However, it is not so clear whether there is a connection between the name of the bridge and the statue of the king in front of the House of Nobility which is approximately where the bridge ends.
+Vasabron is a bridge that was certainly named after the famous King Gustav Vasa.
+However, it is not so clear whether there is a connection between the name of the bridge and the statue of the king in front of the House of Nobility (Riddarhuset) which sits approximately where the bridge ends.
 After an earlier failed attempt, the bridge was completed in 1878.
-Thanks to Vasabron and Strömsborgsbron bridges, the Strömsborg island also got its prominent location and after centuries of having been overlooked, it became a valuable part of the city centre.
+Thanks to Vasabron and Strömsborgsbron bridges, the Strömsborg island also got its prominent location and after centuries of having been overlooked, it became a valued part of the city centre.

 Centralbron is a bridge that is hard to miss.
 For better or for worse.
 The bridge is one of the main traffic routes in central Stockholm with a total of seven rail tracks and six road lanes.
 It has been criticised ever since it was built for disturbing the historical landscape in the Old Town.
 Plans to replace it with a tunnel have been proposed but because of the costs of such a solution, these plans are not going to be implemented anytime soon.

-The last bridge on my list is Riddarholmsbron which used to be the Stockholm’s first ever stone bridge since 1789.
+The last bridge on my list is the Riddarholmsbron Bridge which used to be Stockholm’s first ever stone bridge, built in 1789.
 However, the original bridge was demolished in the 1860s and later replaced with a new one.
-The current bridge from 1958 passes over Centralbron and its design is, unfortunately, not nearly as beautiful as the one of the stone bridge from the 18th century was.
+The current bridge from 1958 passes over Centralbron and its design is, unfortunately, not nearly as beautiful as the one of the 18th-century stone bridge was.

-These are the bridges in Stockholm’s Old Town that I wanted to bring to your attention in this post.
-As you can see, many of them have a rich history and many predecessors which highlights how important bridges have been for the city’s infrastructure throughout its existence.
+These are the bridges in Stockholm’s Old Town that I think are worth knowing about.
+As you can see, many of them have a rich history and several predecessors, which highlights how important bridges have been for the city’s infrastructure throughout its existence.

-I mentioned that there are two bridges on the southern side of the island earlier in the post which are not included in the list.
-This is because there are currently large ongoing construction works in the area and therefore the possibilities for admiring places are limited there.
+I mentioned that there are two bridges on the southern side of the island earlier in the post and you might have noticed that they are not included in the list.
+This is because there are ongoing construction works in the area and therefore the possibilities for admiring places are limited there.